 By definition, to bridge the gaps in collective epistemological failings (thus also to reconcile my own), I cannot wholly ally with any cause, values system, or belief construct.
 This is, of course, quite a challenge, and it perpetuates an existential struggle within me — because what then do I actually stand for?
 When I say “let love lead you,” how exactly do I define this universal, yet completely subjective idea of love?
 Is it a transactional, judgment-based codification, or is it an open-ended, unconditional, transcendent ideological capacitance?

 As I get older — and even grow up a little from time to time — when I find myself leaning strongly in any direction, I also tend to feel the elastic pull back toward a less polarized or biased (i.e., neutral) perspective.
-At least, I make an effort to, eager to understand what lies beneath a strong emotional reaction or impulse.
+At least, I try to, eager to understand what lies beneath a strong emotional reaction or impulse.
 I’ll search instead for the words to introduce, interpret or translate that perspective to those seeking meaning in similar ways.

 It can certainly be isolating, but finding a balance in all these things is also an integral part of the walk.